BenchCouncil/AI.vs.Clinician/README.md

 # Installation Guide

-## Development
 Change the directory, install the dependencies for each part, and refer to the README of each part for the process:

 ### (1) Construct patient cohort from MIMIC-IV for clinical trials:

 `cd ./mimiciv-sample`

 `pip install -r requirements.txt`

 This section refers to the README, which can be accessed via the link. [链接](https://github.com/BenchCouncil/AI.vs.Clinician/blob/master/mimiciv-sample/README.md)

 ### (2) AI model training

+**LSTM**

+`cd ./mimic-lstm`

+`pip install -r requirements.txt`

+This section refers to the README, which can be accessed via the link. [链接](https://github.com/BenchCouncil/AI.vs.Clinician/blob/master/mimic-lstm/README.md)

 **CoxPHM**

 `cd ./mimic-coxphm`

 `pip install -r requirements.txt`

 This section refers to the README, which can be accessed via the link.[链接](https://github.com/BenchCouncil/AI.vs.Clinician/blob/master/mimic-coxphm/README.md)

-**LSTM**
-`cd ./mimic-lstm`
-`pip install -r requirements.txt`
-This section refers to the README, which can be accessed via the link. [链接](https://github.com/BenchCouncil/AI.vs.Clinician/blob/master/mimic-lstm/README.md)

 The patient cohort construction and AI model training would require over 12 hours.

 ### (3) Organization of the procedural data from the trial

 `cd ./ai-vs-clinician`

 This section refers to the README, which can be accessed via the link. [链接](https://github.com/BenchCouncil/AI.vs.Clinician/edit/master/ai-vs-clinician/README.md)

 ### (4) Analysis

 Navigate to the Analysis Directory：
 `cd analysis/`